 1. Figure out your transportation

 Taking the wilderness route potentially means going for the off-the-beaten-path so you can genuinely enjoy wild camping in Australia.
 This means you’ll most likely need to prepare a vehicle that can brave rough roads, isolated or remote areas, and long hours of driving.
-Hence, it makes sense to compare over a dozen Tasmanian campervan rental companies if you plan on renting a motorhome for your wild getaway.
+These days its easy to find a rental to suit your needs.
+The best way is just to find a site where you can compare over a dozen Tasmanian campervan rental companies.
 Be thorough when checking and researching brands, rental deals, and mechanical features of the vehicles.
 By doing so, you can guarantee a smooth and cost-efficient transportation option.
 (2)

 Campervans are popular among travellers and adventure-seekers because these vehicles can answer both your transport and sleeping accommodation needs.
 If you can get a steal deal for the rental price, you won’t need to spend much for your wild camping.
 You can park for free at a national park depending on your itinerary.
 If a national park isn’t anywhere near your destination, Tasmania also has several low-cost camping sites that you can check.
 (1) (2)